Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 For founders, that makes Reddit useful even when it is frustrating.
 The discussion reveals the objections your sales deck sanded off.
 If Perplexity keeps lifting those objections from a thread, the answer is usually not to complain about the platform.
 It is to build a page that addresses those objections more credibly than the thread does.

-Why this becomes a Machine Relations problem
+Why This Becomes a Machine Relations Problem

 That is why earned media matters so much in AI search.
 A cited article in a trusted publication can do more for answer-engine trust than another polished landing page.
 It acts as an external witness.
 Your owned content then gives the model a stable place to pull definitions, frameworks, and detailed explanation.
 GEO without earned media is fragile.
 PR without extractable content is wasted.
 The synthesis is Machine Relations, and Machine Relations is the cleanest frame for understanding why Perplexity sometimes trusts the crowd over the company.